 2. Environmental benefit.
 This is a stereotype, but an accurate one.
 Not every person you meet is transporting themselves actively in order to reduce their carbon footprint although many – like myself – see it as a benefit.

 3. Being active role models for our kids.
 The more we get out, the more we normalize moving our bodies for those around us, especially our children.
-According to the European Cycling Federation, health benefits hugely outweigh any risks of cycling at a whopping 20 to 1.
-Some of these (cycling-specific) benefits include (these come from Cycling facts and figures):
+According to the European Cyclists’ Federation, health benefits hugely outweigh any risks of cycling at a whopping 20 to 1.
+Some of these (cycling-specific) benefits include:

 - Living two years longer